Area51 - Mike's Misc Projects 2019:

 The caliper bracket was thoroughly cleaned where the stainless brake pad hardware sits.
 If this area is not surgically clean to shiny steel the new pads will not fit and move freely in and out causing premature wear and squealing brakes.
 A coat of Permatex purple brake lube was applied here before the stainless pad hardware was installed to prevent rust jacking of the new pads over time.

 NAPA premium coated rotors replaced the rusty OEM rotors along with premium pads.
 Some anti-seize on the hub face and lip prevents the rotor and aluminum rim from sticking.

-In late January some new tools arrived from EBay which will help kick start Project ATC 250sx.
-First is this special socket for removing the pinion bearing retainer inside the rear gear case.
+In late January some new tools arrived from EBay which will help kick start Project ATC 250sx planned for later this year.
+First is this special socket for removing the pinion bearing retainer ring inside the rear gear case.
 This specialty tool is really the only way to remove that retainer to replace the severely worn out pinion bearings.

-Next to arrive was my new blind bearing puller kit.
-This kit includes 4 pullers that you place in the bearing or bearing race, tighten to expend the 4 jaws, then attach the slide hammer to hammer out the defective part.
+Next to arrive was my new blind bearing/seal puller kit.
+This kit includes 4 pullers that you place inside a bearing or bearing race usually set in a pocket with no access from the back side.
+You then tighten to expend the 4 jaws, attach the slide hammer to hammer out the defective part.
 I used this to remove the bottom (small) pinion bearing on the 250sx gear case, and it will help make Honda Snowblower transmission repairs much faster.

 In February just before the Annual winter trip I decided to pick up some studs for the tires on Project Foreman.
 Although winter 2019 shaped up great in January we presently have no snow, but thanks to cold weather we have lots of ice.